ahmetsenturk/masters-thesis/content/evaluation.typ

   stroke: 0.5pt + black,
   radius: 3pt
 ) <preference-v2_2>
+\
-After setting up their preferences, students are shown the final screen with the selected preferences (see @preference-v2_4) which is a summary of the preferences they have set reusing the same design with the first version.
+After setting up their preferences, students can see the final screen with the selected preferences (see @preference-v2_4), which summarizes their preferences, reusing the same design as the first version.

 We also iterated over the feedback preferences dimensions to make them more intuitive.
-Even though we introduced the onboarding wizard, some dimensions were still not clear with examples.
-Therefore, we have reduced the number of dimensions from three, by removing follow-up vs summary and alternative vs standard and adding a new dimension on feedback style, to two and made them more intuitive.
+Even though we introduced the onboarding wizard, some dimensions were still not precise with examples.
+Therefore, we have reduced the number of dimensions from three by removing follow-up vs summary and alternative vs standard, and adding a new dimension on feedback style to two, making them more intuitive.

 #outlined-figure(
   "../figures/preference-component/preference_v2_4.png",